This post is also available in: Español

 Data is collated via blood serum AMH results at three monthly intervals of treatment.
 ‘Before and after’ blood serum levels of AMH provides scientific evidence for the effectiveness of the formulas.

-Between 2014 and 2018, 548 women used the formulas now marketed as Ovance and RPM.
+Between 2018 and 2022, 548 women used the formulas Ovance and RPM, responding with their results.
 All women had confirmed blood serum AMH levels below reference ranges of 1.96 ng/ml and 14 pmol/l.
 All patients used the treatment for a minimum of three months.

 After three months blood serum AMH levels were tested again and compared.
 Those wishing to continue the treatment did so at three-month intervals for a maximum of nine months.
 Drop out rate by month three was ten, by month six 412 women remained, and month nine 52 remained to provide results.